yasincansahin/Trekstore_Surftab_wintron10.1_drivers/README.md

 # Trekstor SurfTab Wintron 10.1 Driver – Complete Driver Pack (Windows 8.1 / Windows 10)

-This repository contains a complete and verified driver set for the Trekstor SurfTab Wintron 10.1 (ST10432-3) tablet.
+This repository contains a driver set for the Trekstor SurfTab Wintron 10.1 (ST10432-3) tablet.
 Since Trekstor’s official website is no longer available, these drivers are preserved here to help users keep their devices functional.